syborg2290/Highcharts/README.md

 ### 14. Now we create a simple UI and add eventListeners to our UI and see the magic work.

-### 15. Now that we have that in place, let us demonstrate the history of transactions with Highcharts as we install them with npm install highcharts --save
+### 15. Now that we have that in place, let us demonstrate the history of transactions with Highcharts as we install them with npm install highcharts --save and npm install highcharts-react-official

+### 16. With a react hook and useEffect we keep track of bank transactions and update the Chart Values

+### 17. Now that we have that in place we can play around with Tailwind CSS <3

+### 18. That's all folks !